 When the young abolitionist Frederick Douglass came to Springfield in 1847, he met John Brown and was impressed.
 Douglass would later write that Brown "had been mentioned to me by several prominent coloured men, among whom were Rev. Henry Highland Garnet and J. W. Loguen" and "in speaking of him their voices would drop to a whisper, and what they said of him made me eager to see and know him."
 Douglass was pleased by his reception: "Fortunately, I was invited to see him at his own house . . . and I was kindly received as an expected guest.
 My welcome was all I could have asked."
 He added that "every member of the family, young and old, seemed glad to see me, and I was made much at home in a very little while."
 Douglass was deeply impressed that: "Though a white gentleman, he is in sympathy with the black man and as deeply interested in our cause, as though his own soul had been pierced with the iron of slavery."
+31

 Douglass spent an entire evening with Brown-an evening that transformed Douglass' own perspective on the future direction of the national debate on slavery.
 Douglass later wrote, "From this night spent with John Brown in Springfield, Mass.
 1847 while I continued to write and speak against slavery, I became all the same less hopeful for its peaceful abolition.
 My utterances became more and more tinged by the color of this man's strong impressions."
 Douglass also recalled that Brown had spread out a large map of the Appalachian mountain chain and freely discussed his ideas for a military strategy with him in Springfield during those meetings.
+32 free blacks could live their lives away from the shadows of slavery.
+Imagine how distraught Brown must have felt when the Fugitive Slave Act was passed on September 18, 1850 as part of the Compromise of 1850.
+For all the opinions offered on the national stage about the eventual demise of slavery through gradual means, here was proof positive that the Slave Power was not going away.
+In fact, with the Fugitive Slave Act, it had actually tightened its grip by giving slave owners the force of federal law behind them.
+The real and imminent threat of slave catchers reaching out into the former safe havens like Springfield in order to drag African Americans back into slavery became a catalyst for action.